 wsl -d <DistroName> <command>

-Inside WSL, you can launch Windows apps using their .exe
+Inside WSL, you can launch Windows apps using their .exe names.

 notepad.exe